razvanmarinescu/brain-coloring/README.md

 BrainPainter is a software for colouring brain images.
 So far it has been used to display regions affected by pathology, but can otherwise highlight any other areas.

-If you find the software useful, I would appreciate if you could cite it at the end of the figure caption, along these lines: "...
-Drawings generated using BrainPainter [X].", where
+If you find the software useful, I would appreciate if you could cite it at the end of the figure caption, along these lines: ```"Fig 1. ...
+Drawings generated using BrainPainter [X]."```, where

 ```
 References: